-Finally we need to make sure that users are jailed in their home directory.
-At the bottom of the file add the following:
+Ensure that users are jailed in their home directory by adding the following entry to the bottom of the file:

-Create the chroot_list file so you do not get an error when restarting:
+So that you do not get an error when restarting, create the

 sudo touch /etc/vsftpd/chroot_list

-Open ports in your firewall by running the following:
+Open ports in your firewall by running the following command:

 sudo iptables -I INPUT 4 -m tcp -p tcp -m conntrack --ctstate NEW --dport 21 -j ACCEPT